 Iowa and Nebraska do not have vacation funds at this time.

 A paid maternity leave benefit is available to women members who are expecting or recently given birth to a child.
-Any female member covered by the Carpenters and Joiners Welfare Fund or North Central States Council of Carpenters’ Benefit Fund is entitled to:
+Any female member covered by our funds, excluding members of Industrial Locals, is entitled to:

 - $800/week for six weeks for traditional delivery